Houston Personal Injury Attorney

 What is a Personal Injury?

 A personal injury is harm caused by the act or omission of another person or organization.
 In a typical personal injury case, the injured person pursues compensation from the at-fault party’s insurance company.
-Individuals, companies, or other entities can be responsible for the injuries.
+Individuals, companies, or other entities can be responsible for the serious injuries.

 Common types of personal injury cases include, but are not limited to, the following: